syncfusion-content/blazor-docs/blazor/diagram/ports/ports.md

 ---
 layout: post
 title: Actions of port in Blazor Diagram Component | Syncfusion
-description: Learn here all about Actions of port in Syncfusion Blazor Diagram component and more.
+description: Checkout and learn here all about Actions of port in Syncfusion Blazor Diagram component and much more.
 platform: Blazor
 control: Diagram
 documentation: ug